Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 [//]: # ({x-version-update-end})

 All the implemented ways to request a credential can be found under the `com.azure.identity.credential` package.
-The sample below shows how to use an Azure Active Directory (AAD) application client secret to authorize with Azure Event Hubs.
+The sample below shows how to use an Azure Active Directory (AAD) application client secret to authorize with Azure Service Bus.

 #### Authorizing with AAD application client secret